bmsuisse/lakeapi/README.md

 The LakeAPI also includes a minimal security layer for convenience (Basic Auth), but you can also bring your own.

 Unlike [roapi](https://github.com/roapi/roapi), we intentionally do not expose most SQL by default, but limit the possible queries with a config.
 This makes it easy for you to control what happens to your data.
 If you want the SQL endpoint, you can enable it.
+And because we built LakeAPI on the shoulders of giants like FastAPI.
+A lot of things like documentation and authentication are built in and we don't have to reinvent the wheel.

 To run the application with the default config, just do it: